-On Saturday, February 6, Nate and I drove over to Lock and Dam 14 on the Mississippi River near Le Claire, Iowa, to look for Bald Eagles.
+On Saturday, February 6, a friend and I drove over to Lock and Dam 14 on the Mississippi River near Le Claire, Iowa, to look for Bald Eagles.
 When the river is frozen and the only open water is below the dam, eagles concentrate here by the dozens.
 On the day of our visit, the river was open, and the eagles were dispersed.
 It’s impossible to say how many were around because they came and went, but we saw at least 10 and perhaps as many as 15.

 For the three hours we hung around the area, there were always at least five in and around a couple of trees right next to the lock.